 During the years of intensive research, the LSU campus continued to grow and expand and buildings soon reached the Hill Farm.
 In the early 1960s, a large portion of the Hill Farm by the University Lake was used to build the sorority and fraternity houses that are a landmark to the University today.
 During this time much of the fruit-breeding program was moved to other research stations in Louisiana.
 In the early 1990s, a new recreational facility was built on the site where the All-American Rose trials and other horticultural research were conducted.
 The rose trials and other research were moved to the Burden Research Plantation on Essen Lane.
 During this transition period, the Hill Farm became more of a teaching facility and less of a research facility because of the lack of space to conduct research and the close distance of the farm from campus.
 Then in the early 1990s, all but a small portion of the Hill Farm (about five acres) was given to the main campus for extending facilities of the new recreational facilities.

-The remaining five acres were used to develop a teaching facility and are now named the Hill Farm Community Garden.
-This facility includes a building with a large classroom, a wet lab and a mixing room.
-There is a small orchard for teaching fruit production, a vegetable garden for teaching vegetable production, a can yard for teaching nursery crops and a large shade house and two new greenhouses for teaching greenhouse crop production.
-A small area of the vegetable garden is used by the Emeritus Faculty to grow a demonstration garden for the students.
+The remaining five acres were used to develop a teaching facility and are now named the Hill Farm Horticulture Teaching Facility and University Gardens.
+This facility includes a building with a large classroom, a wet lab, and a mixing room.
+There is a small orchard for teaching fruit production, a vegetable garden for teaching vegetable production, a can yard for teaching nursery crops, and a large shade house and a new greenhouse for teaching greenhouse crop production.

-The Hill Farm Community Garden is a very important part of our educational program and provides students with hands-on training as well as experience conducting small research projects.
-The School of Plant, Environmental and Soil Sciences is proud of the new facility we have built for providing students with a great education.
+The Hill Farm Teaching Facility is a very important part of our educational program and provides students with hands-on training as well as experience conducting small research projects.
+The School of Plant, Environmental, and Soil Sciences is proud of the new facility we have built for providing students with a great education.

-At the Hill Farm Community Garden, our mission is to provide access to gardening space, education and resources necessary for the community to grow food in environmentally sustainable ways as a means of creating a food system where locally produced, affordable and nutritious food is available to all, and where the community can come together to share, play and inspire one another.
+At the Hill Farm Teaching Facility, our mission is to provide access to gardening space, education, and resources necessary for the community to grow food in environmentally sustainable ways as a means of creating a food system where locally produced, affordable and nutritious food is available to all, and where the community can come together to share, play, and inspire one another.